matthew-brett/barts-setup/barts_setup.md

 * If WIRED:
     * Turn off Wifi.
     * Plug in USB-A to 3 x USB-A / Ethernet hub (USB-A HUB).
-    * You should already have attached the IPHONE 8 to a MACBOOK USB-A port (see above).
-If you haven't done that, do it now — any USB-A port will do - direct to the MACBOOK or on the USB-A HUB.
     * Connect USB-A HUB to the ETHERNET HUB with an Ethernet cable.

 ![USB-A HUB](images/usb_a_hub.jpg)

 * Plug both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
-* Plug clergy monitor VGA cable into rear VGA adapter.
+* Plug clergy monitor VGA cable into VGA adapter nearer the back of the laptop.
-* Plug projector VGA cable into front VGA adapter.
+* Plug projector VGA cable into the other VGA adapter.
 * We have set up the configured displays to be:
     1. The laptop retina display.
     2. The projector and clergy monitors as one combined external display.